Oyatsupan Bakers: History

 The bakery opened in May 2016.
 Hiro Horie is the chef and owner.
 In 2019, a second location called Oyatsupan Bridgeport Village opened in Tigard.

 Reception

-Samantha Bakall included Oyatsupan in National Geographic's list of "six of the best Asian bakeries in Portland".
-Lizzy Acker included the bakery in The Oregonian's 2018 list of "81 awesome things to do in Portland's suburbs".
-In 2019, the newspaper's Michael Russell called Oyatsupan "excellent" and wrote, "Oyatsupan, the very good Japanese bakery in Beaverton, has a few items in common, most notably the milk bread, a thick-sliced loaf of fluffy white bread called Whipped Cream Pan Bread at Tous Les Jours.
+Samantha Bakall included Oyatsupan in National Geographic's list of six of Portland's best Asian bakeries.
+Lizzy Acker included the bakery in The Oregonian's 2018 list of 81 "awesome things to do" in the city's suburbs.
+In 2019, the newspaper's Michael Russell called the business "excellent" and wrote, "Oyatsupan, the very good Japanese bakery in Beaverton, has a few items in common, most notably the milk bread, a thick-sliced loaf of fluffy white bread called Whipped Cream Pan Bread at Tous Les Jours.
 Grab a loaf and up your PB&J game a level or two."
+Jordan Curtis and Brooke Jackson-Glidden included the bakery in Eater Portland's 2020 "guide to eating and drinking" in Beaverton, Hillsboro, and Tigard.
+In 2022, Karen Brooks and Katherine Chew Hamilton included Oyatsupan in Portland Monthly's "opinionated guide" to the city's best bakeries.

-Jordan Curtis and Brooke Jackson-Glidden included the bakery in Eater Portland's 2020 "Guide to Eating and Drinking in Beaverton, Tigard, and Hillsboro Right Now".
-In 2022, Karen Brooks and Katherine Chew Hamilton included Oyatsupan in Portland Monthly's "Opinionated Guide to Portland’s Best Bakeries".
+Michelle Lopez and Janey Wong included the business in Eater Portland's 2025 overview of the city's best bakeries.